Is Your Bank on the Problem Bank List?

 One “Special Assessment” Was Not Enough

 The FDIC imposed a special assessment in the amount of 5 basis points on each FDIC depository institution’s assets as of June 30, 2009.
 This special mid year assessment proved inadequate due to numerous banking failures and in late September 2009, the Deposit Insurance Fund (DIF) was depleted by the increasing number of banking failures.
 The FDIC took additional steps to increase the DIF by requiring FDIC insured financial institutions to prepay three years of deposit assessments.
-This measure is expected to add $46 billion to the DIF.
-The FDIC took this action in recognition of the reality that hundreds of additional banks will fail (see FDIC To Bolster DIF With Prepaid Assessments).
+This measure added $46 billion to the DIF.
+The FDIC took this action in recognition of the reality that hundreds of additional banks could fail (see FDIC To Bolster DIF With Prepaid Assessments).
+Since 2008, a total of 525 banking institutions have failed.